burnt-labs/burnt/x/schedule/specs/RECURRING_JOBS.md

 In order to use the module, a programmer must first deploy an instance of a contract that they would like to receive scheduled callbacks.
+This contract must have at least two methods:
+  * IsOwner(address) - This will return whether the address is allowed to schedule and deschedule events for the contract.
+The contract can choose how it wants to store and validate this info.
-This contract must have at least one method, to be designated as a callback, that accepts no arguments and returns an uint64 representing the next block it should be invoked on.
-If the block designated is less than or equal to the current block, the invocation should fail.
+  * An arbitrary function to be designated as a callback, that returns an uint64 representing the next block it should be invoked on.
+If the block designated is less than or equal to the current block, or too far in the future for the module upper bound parameter, the invocation should fail.

 Programmers may interact with the module by sending the following message to the module: